bachmeil/betterr/testing/windows/readme.md

 - rfunctions.d and rinsidefunctions.d contain structs that hold the functions we're binding.
 These modules are imported by makebindings.d.
 - bindings.d is the finished product after polishing the formatting.
 The output of creation.d is copied into the file and edited.
 - The compilation command is `ldmd2 -i creation.d`.

+rtest.d is a file to test that it's working correctly.
+I compiled it with `ldmd2 -i rtest.d`.